eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 ## Automatic Verification

 StrongTypeResource automatically verifies that:
+- Format strings are valid for the specified parameter types
 - Format parameters match between main and satellite .resx files
 - All cultures have consistent parameter types and counts
 - Potential runtime errors are caught at build time